Deciding Where to Publish

 Most publishers do not consider the dissertation to be a competing publication, as you will have revised the document significantly by the time it has gone through a publisher's editorial process.
 The dissertation is a product of your work at the University, a publicly funded institution, and should be showcased as such.

-If you need any assistance or have any questions, feel free to contact your librarian for help.
+If you need any assistance or have any questions, feel free to contact a librarian for help.